zzzprojects/docs/entityframework-extensions.net/pages/documentations/doc-v2/matched-and-one-not-condition.md

 ---
-Name: Matched and one NOT Condition
+Name: Matched and One NOT Condition Option in Entity Framework Extensions
+MetaDescription: Learn how to use the 'MatchedAndOneNotCondition' option in Entity Framework Extensions to update only when at least one value between source and destination is different.
+See examples, scenarios, and four configuration methods.
-LastMod: 2025-08-13
+LastMod: 2025-08-17
 ---

-# Matched and one NOT Condition
+# 🔓❓ Matched and One NOT Condition Option in Entity Framework Extensions /n Update only when at least one value is different

 <iframe width="560" height="315" src="https://www.youtube.com/embed/jCgnIVF0g-8" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-## Description

-The `MatchedAndOneNotCondition` option lets you perform or skip the update action, depending on if at least one value from the source is different from the destination for properties specified.
+The `MatchedAndOneNotCondition` option in Entity Framework Extensions lets you **perform the `UPDATE` action only when at least one selected value in the source and destination is different**.

-### Example
+If all selected values are equal, the update is skipped.
+This gives you more precise control over when updates should happen — for example, to **ignore insignificant changes, update only important fields, or optimize imports by avoiding unnecessary updates**.

 ```csharp
 // @nuget: Z.EntityFramework.Extensions.EFCore